-Outlook for 2024
+Outlook for 2025

-As already noted above 2023 was once again an exceptional year , achieving a record turnover through higher room rates.
-Management foresees that this positive trend should persist in 2024.
+As already noted above, 2024 was once again an exceptional year, whereby the hotel achieved a record turnover through high occupancy and higher room rates.
+Management foresees that this positive trend should persist in 2025.
 Business on the books also indicates that there is still a healthy level of appetite for people to travel which augurs well for the year.

-Although it is very difficult to predict any outcome for 2024 with certainty, it is estimated that the current levels of business will generate sufficient income to cover both payroll costs and all variable and semi variable costs to once again close the year with a positive bottom line.
+Although it is very difficult to predict any outcome for 2025 with certainty, it is estimated that the current levels of business will generate sufficient income to cover both payroll costs and all variable and semi variable costs to once again close the year with a positive bottom line.